- Community Development

 Guidelines for When a Geotechnical (Soils) Report is Required

 The following types of projects are provided to help the applicant determine whether their project will require submittal of a Soils (or Geotechnical) Report.
 Soils Reports are typically not required for non-habitable structures.
-Please note that the Planning Department reserves the right to require soils reports for projects that are not listed below.
-The Building & Safety Department assigned Geologist Consultant will make the final determination.
+Please note that the Planning Division reserves the right to require soils reports for projects that are not listed below.
+The Building & Safety Division assigned Geologist Consultant will make the final determination.

 1. New single-family, multi-family or habitable accessory buildings